krishnateja2314/RISC-V-Assembler/README.md

 - The application is space sencitive.
 So bad spaces will cause the application to give error.
 - If any comment is present after a instrection there shoud be atleast one space between instructon and comment.
 - Project can only handile 50 lines excluding comments.
+- Any files with assembly code can be tested using `tester.py` irrespective of its name.

 ## Project Expandability